jescom9/jescom9/README.md

-- 👋 Hi, I’m @jescom9
+- 👋 Hi, I’m Jesco Melzer
-- 👀 I’m interested in ML, Cryptocurrency (Nano), Opencore
+- 👀 I’m interested in ML, Cryptocurrency
-- 🌱 I’m currently learning C++ & Python
 - 📫 How to reach me Twitter @Jescomelzer